Lawmakers consider changing how state funds online schools

 A legislative committee tasked with figuring out a better way for Ohio to fund online charter schools has started its work and is scheduled to hear more testimony this week.

-Republican Sen. Peggy Lehner, of Kettering, co-chairs the committee considering changes to the enrollment-based e-school funding system.
-She tells The Columbus Dispatch that making the system more dependent on whether students finish courses could shift the focus toward quality learning rather than growing enrollment.
+Sen. Peggy Lehner, the Republican from Kettering who co-chairs the committee considering changes to the enrollment-based e-school funding system, told The Columbus Dispatch making the system more dependent on whether students finish courses could shift the focus toward real learning rather than growing enrollment.

+"We're looking to find a funding system that helps drive the quality of e-school learning," Lehner said.

 Comments